eelbot/TrainableRoboticArm/README.md

+Edited by Albert Jansen, 2015
 Trainable Robotic Arm Created by Robert Svec November 2013

 This Arduino based project uses a robotic arm and gripper with the Adafruit analog feedback servos to provide a robotic arm easy training with a button press and moving the arm with your hands from position to position.

+2015 EDIT:
+- Code modified to let the arm function with 4 motors instead of 5.

 YouTube video showing this sketch in action: http://www.youtube.com/watch?v=jh5xXqiVFog